bomonike/bomonike.github.io/anthropic-claude.md

    └──────┘      └──────┘      └──────┘      └──────┘      └──────┘      └──────┘
    /spec         /plan         /build        /test         /review       /ship
    </pre>

+   Use the custom slash command at the bottom of the box for each stage.

    <strong>/build</strong> has AI generate/implement all the code.